42videobricks/42videobricks-php-client/docs/Api/VideosApi.md

 Update link to the video

-Update an existing link of the video.
+Update link to the video

 ### Example